 Naturally, that is a lot harder than it sounds.
 If you think back to your teen years, you probably remember asking questions like, “If God is real and loves me…why did He allow this or that to happen?”
 Many teens reach a point when they begin to question their faith, and this is a crucial moment.
 It is one in which they must not walk alone …Read full article

 It is a difficult and heated subject, but abortion is real.
 Millions of people make the decision to have an abortion each year, and in most cases it is a choice that ultimately rests in the hands of the women who are unexpectedly pregnant.
 The issue of men’s emotional responses to abortion can be lost by all of the dialogues about it, and because it is something physically done to a woman.

 Does this mean that men do not have any reactions or responses to it?
-In the fascinating book “Wounded Warrior: Help for Men Suffering from Post-Abortion Trauma,” author Sue Liljenberg points out a number of startling truths about men, abortion and the trauma that follows.
+In the fascinating book “Restoring a Father’s Heart: Help for Men Suffering from Post-Abortion Trauma” (formerly “Wounded Warrior”), author Sue Liljenberg points out a number of startling truths about men, abortion and the trauma that follows.

 “Something very basic is violated in a man when his baby is aborted.
 While women were designed to give life to their children, men were designated to protect their young.
 Abortion thwarts this instinct.
 The feelings men deal with are often similar to those felt by women who have had abortions: guilt, grief, regret, anger, and so on,” says Liljenberg.

 Going on to explain that men’s feelings in the aftermath of abortion can be equally as intense, reminding reader’s that they were more than simply men who made a woman pregnant…they were fathers …Read full article